Author: Dr. Jean-Paul Rodrigue

 - Noise.
 A major irritant, noise can impact human health and welfare.
 Noise can be manifested at different levels depending on emissions intensity; psychological disturbances (perturbations, displeasure), functional disturbances (sleep disorders, loss of work productivity, speech interference), or physiological disturbances (health issues such as fatigue and hearing damage).
 Noise and vibration associated with trains, trucks, and planes in the vicinity of transport terminals are main roads are major irritants and have commonly been associated with lower land values since it makes those locations less desirable.

 - Water quality.
-The main association between transportation and water quality involves accidental and nominal runoff of pollutants such as oil spills, which are sources of contamination for both surface water and groundwater.
+The main association between transportation and water quality involves accidental and nominal runoff of pollutants, such as oil spills, which contaminate surface water and groundwater.
 In addition, paved surfaces are more prone to floods with intense rainfall, implying that the footprint of transportation infrastructure can have multiplying effects.

 - Footprint.
 Transport is a large consumer of space when all its supporting infrastructure and equipment are considered, such as roads, parking areas, and terminals.
 This footprint is subject to competition between other activities and reflects societal values, particularly in terms of the space allocated to automobile use.
 Furthermore, the planning associated with transportation infrastructures does not always consider aesthetic values, as is often the case in the construction of urban highways.
 These visual impacts have adverse consequences on the quality of life of nearby residents.